-The NFDI4Chem knowledge base provides information and recommendations for digitising all key steps in chemical research to support scientists in their efforts to collect, store, process, analyse, disclose, and reuse research data.
+The NFDI4Chem knowledge base provides information and recommendations to digitalise all key steps of chemical research to support scientists in their efforts to collect, store, process, analyse, publish, and reuse research data.
 This knowledge base is inspired by RDMkit but has been tailored specifically towards Chemists as end-users.

 Why is RDM important for chemistry?

-- faster retrieval of data and information
+- to accelerate retrieval of data and information

-- saving time and resources
+- to boost sustainability by saving time and resources

-- data re-use in new research projects
+- to enable data reuse in new research projects

 Navigation through knowledge base

 The domain pages present an exemplary workflow for different chemistry disciplines along the research data life cycle.
 Multiple domains are illustrated in a user profile.
 Guidelines are provided for all digitisation steps involved and domain-specific best practices for FAIR data are given.
-Find out how to apply good RDM and FAIR science in the context of your own specific discipline.
+Find out how to apply good RDM and FAIR science in the context of your own specific discipline!

 The role pages focus on the motivation for role-specific requirements and answer the questions why RDM is important and how it can be implemented.
-Get a fast impression of all important RDM information related to your role.
+Get a fast impression of all important RDM information related to your role!